GaspardR/snakemake_blockbuster/README.md

 # Important note
- The code in this package is intended to specifically run the analysis as it appears in Boivin V. _et al._, 2019.
-Reducing the structure bias of RNA-Seq reveals a large number of non-annotated non-coding RNA. __Nucleic Acids Research__.
+ The code in this package is intended to specifically run the analysis as it appears in Boivin V. _et al._, 2020.
+Reducing the structure bias of RNA-Seq reveals a large number of non-annotated non-coding RNA. _Under review_.
 Available from: _link_

 # RNA-Seq pipeline